adityadav2809/Tree-Demonstration/README.md

-Project: Binary Tree Visualization using OpenGL
+# Tree-Visualization

-Synopsis:
+•	Project (Description): Binary Tree Visualization using OpenGL.

-This project focuses on the visual demonstration of binary trees, particularly those used in decision-making processes.
+•	Synopsis:
-Binary trees are essential in many computer science applications, including search algorithms and decision-making structures.
+This project was inspired by the need to visualize decision [binary] trees.
+In the domain of machine learning, some decision trees make a binary split of the data.
+The decision tree is one of the most commonly used classification techniques.
+One of the best things about decision trees is that humans can easily understand the data.
+The decision tree does a great job of distilling data into knowledge.
+With this, you can take a set of unfamiliar data and extract a set of rules.
+The machine learning will take place as the machine creates these rules from the dataset.
+Decision trees are often used in expert systems, and the results obtained by using them are often comparable to those from a human expert with decades of experience in a given field.

-In machine learning, decision trees are used to create binary splits of data, helping to distill complex datasets into understandable rules.
-This visualization tool allows users to observe the structure of a binary tree, understand its balance, and see how subtrees can be manipulated.
+•	Objectives:

-Objectives:
+a)	Creation and visualization of binary trees.
-- Binary Tree Creation and Visualization: Construct and visually demonstrate binary trees, highlighting their structure and characteristics.
+b)	Balancing the tree.
-- Tree Balancing Demonstration: Show the effects of tree balancing, optimizing both the tree’s structure and search performance.
+c)	Creation of tree mask and map matrices for a tree.
-- Tree Mask and Map Matrices: Illustrate the internal structure of the tree using matrix representations.
+d)	Deleting nodes and Inserting back sub [binary] trees.

-- Node Deletion and Subtree Insertion: Demonstrate dynamic operations such as deleting nodes and reinserting subtrees.
+•	Programming Languages and IDEs:

-Technologies Used:
+a)	C and C++ Data Structures & Algorithms.
-- Languages: C, C++ (Data Structures & Algorithms)
+b)	OpenGL API.
-- API: OpenGL for graphical rendering
+c)	Microsoft Visual Studio IDE.

-- IDE: Microsoft Visual Studio
+•	How to use:

-Usage Instructions:
+bsTree.cpp defines the entry point for the application.
+In this file, create and populate your BinarySearchTree class object in the function: populateTree(), and you are ready to compile and run the program.
+When your tree previews initially and you do not like its structure, you can press keyboard letter ‘v’ to balance the tree.
+The balanced tree will then replace the initially created tree and will preview in its stead.

-The entry point for the tree demonstration is bsTree.cpp.
-Within this file, use the populateTree() function to create and populate your
+•	Feedback:
-BinarySearchTree class.
-After building your tree, compile and run the application to visualize the structure.
-If you want to explore how balancing affects the tree, press 'v' to balance the tree and observe the changes in the visualization.
+Please send me an email at: emmanuel.c.chidinma@gmail.com